In Ohio, Obama hits Romney over education costs

 The partisan fight over tax policies and budget cuts has taken on greater weight in the U.S. presidential campaign with Wisconsin Congressman Paul Ryan’s addition to Romney’s ticket.

-As Obama headed for Nevada, his campaign office announced that Vice President Joe Biden would campaign in Florida next Monday and Tuesday, including events in Tampa on the opening day of the Republican national convention where Romney will formally become his party’s nominee later in the week.

-Obama won Florida in the 2008 election but is locked in a close race to keep the key swing state in the November 6 vote.

-Obama and Romney are also vying for Ohio, a state that traditionally swings between Democrats and Republicans in presidential elections and was in Obama’s column in 2008.
-An average of polls by RealClearPolitics shows Obama ahead there by just 1.8 percentage points.
+Both Romney and Obama hope to win Ohio, a state that traditionally swings its allegiance between Democrats and Republicans in presidential elections.
+Obama won the state in 2008 against Republican Senator John McCain.

+An average of polls by RealClearPolitics shows Obama ahead of Romney for the Nov.
+6 election by just 1.8 percentage points.